- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 Let’s break it down.

-Storage of the last 12 parameter values
+Storage of the last 12 attribute values

 Including and excluding null values